 Related literature.
 Our analysis is related to several strands of work.
-An influential empirical literature exemplified by Romer and Romer (2010), Barro and Redlick (2011), Mertens and Ravn (2013), Cloyne (2013) and Caldara and Kamps (2012), estimate the short-term response of GDP to tax shocks.
-However, these important contributions do not look at the impact on productivity and R&D spending, nor at the responses of macro variables at long horizons, both of which are a primary focus of our analysis.
+An influential empirical literature pioneered by Romer and Romer (2010), Barro and Redlick (2011), Mertens and Ravn (2013), Cloyne (2013) and Caldara and Kamps (2012), and including many more recent studies in the macroeconomic and accounting tradition (e.g. Shevlin et al., 2019), estimate the short-term response of GDP to tax shocks.
+However, these contributions do not look at productivity and R&D expenditure, nor at the responses of macro variables at long horizons, both of which are a main focus of our analysis.